openSVM/larp/CONTRIBUTING.md

-# Contributing to Sidecar
+# Contributing to LARP

-Welcome, and thank you for your interest in contributing to Sidecar!
+Welcome, and thank you for your interest in contributing to LARP!

 There are several ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.

 ## Contributing Fixes

-If you are interested in writing code to fix issues, please see [How to Contribute](https://github.com/codestoryai/sidecar/blob/main/HOW_TO_CONTRIBUTE.md.md).
+If you are interested in writing code to fix issues, please see [How to Contribute](https://github.com/codestoryai/larp/blob/main/HOW_TO_CONTRIBUTE.md.md).

 ## Asking Questions